rtmigo/kitest_py/README.md

 Tool for testing Kotlin libraries.

-The library is intentionally written in Python (although it tests Java/Kotlin).
-This way we avoid modifying the Java framework on a clean system.
+`kitest` is written in Python (although it tests Java/Kotlin).
+This way we avoid modifying the Java framework on a testing system.

 ## AppWithGitDependency